 Review of Documentation

-The student must schedule a meeting with the Director of Academic Advisement to discuss:
+The student must schedule a meeting with the Director of the Academic Resource Center to discuss:

 - the recommended accommodations